Skip to content

 # Verify

-k describe networkpolicy deny-ingress
+kubectl describe networkpolicy deny-ingress

 # Cleanup

-k delete networkpolicy deny-ingress
+kubectl delete networkpolicy deny-ingress

-k delete pod test-pod
+kubectl delete pod test-pod --force

 Terminal window